ArielDrellich/CLI-Chess/README.md

-# CLI-Chess
+#Chess
-A 2-player text based chess game.
+A 2-player text based CLI chess game.

 - Start a new game or continue an existing game by inputting a FEN.
 - Uses offical PGN format to make moves.